 Acceptable professional development activities include:

-1. Conferences, workshops, seminars, or classes (including face-to-face, audio/videoconference, and online delivery) offered by ASAE, societies of association executives, the U.S. Chamber of Commerce's Institute for Organization Management, or other providers, earn CAE credit for actual clock time of qualifying education including partial hours, up to a maximum of 8 CAE credits per day.
+- Live conferences, workshops, seminars, or classes (including face-to-face, audio/videoconference, and online delivery) offered by ASAE, CAE Approved Providers, societies of association executives, the U.S. Chamber of Commerce's Institute for Organization Management, or other providers, earn CAE credit for actual clock time of qualifying education including partial hours, up to a maximum of 8 CAE credits per day.
 (Ex.
 1½ hours of qualifying education equals 1.5 CAE credits.)
-(Note: Online courses must be instructor led, or meet the criteria outlined for self-study credit.
-General software training courses are NOT acceptable.)
+(Note: Online courses must be instructor led, or meet the criteria outlined for self-study credit.)

-Documentation Required if Audited: Copy of an official transcript and a course description
+- Copy of a transcript and a course description

-3. Preplanned in-depth group study of specific association management topic(s) with interaction between a minimum of three participants from different organizations earn 1 CAE credit for each clock hour, up to a maximum of 20 hours per CAE application.
+- Preplanned in-depth group study of specific association management topic(s) with interaction between a minimum of three participants from three different organizations earn 1 CAE credit for each clock hour, up to a maximum of 20 credits per CAE application.